purplebase/purplestack/tools/content/CONTEXT.md

  - Ask them which outputs they want.
 By default, this project builds an Android app, but Flutter supports iOS, MacOS, Linux and Windows, all of these are preconfigured. **Remove the whole folders** of platforms that the user does not care about.
  - Run `fvm flutter pub get` (if fvm available), or `flutter pub get`
  - Suggest the user an app name, app ID (e.g., `com.sample.app`) and description.
 Based on obtained information, you MUST call the `rename_app` tool
-  - `dart tools/bin/rename_app.dart --name "Your App Name" --app-id "com.sample.app"` – full reference available via purplestack MCP server: `search_recipes renaming`.
+  - `dart tools/scripts/rename_app.dart --name "Your App Name" --app-id "com.sample.app"` – full reference available via purplestack MCP server: `search_recipes renaming`.

+**IF THE FLUTTER EXECUTABLE OR THE PURPLESTACK MCP TOOLS ARE NOT AVAILABLE YOU _MUST_ ABORT EVERYTHING _RIGHT NOW_.
+THAT DOES NOT MEAN LATER, IT MEANS NOW.
+NO "WE'LL TAKE CARE OF IT LATER".
+ABORT RIGHT NOW.**

 ## Technology Stack